zelvaiz/Product-Recommendation-ELT-Pipeline/readme.md

 - Setting CSV Bucket file to the public

 ## Make connection in Airbyte
-- Open url http://localhost:8000 for Airbyte UI
+Open url http://localhost:8000 for Airbyte UI
+- User: `airflow`
+- Password: `airflow`

 - Click New Connection

 ### Data Source From CSV